rachelcarmena/rachelcarmena.github.io/_posts/2019-07-23-restful-thinking.md

 <strong>Note</strong>: There is a common misunderstanding about PUT and POST.
 In the wrong way, it's said: PUT for updating and POST for creating.
 Nowadays, when remembering that I made the same mistake, I don't understand the reason why it's easy to embrace that belief.
 There isn't a clear relationship between the meaning of the words "put", "update", "post" and "create".
 Maybe our mind deceives us because of <strong>pu</strong>t and <strong>up</strong>date ;)
 </div>

-On the other hand, it's our responsibility to meet the method properties according to [the specification](#resources):
+On the other hand, it's our responsibility to meet the HTTP method properties according to the specification:

 * **Safe**: If the defined semantic is essentially read-only and a state change on the server is not expected.
 The GET, HEAD and OPTIONS methods are safe.
 * **Idempotent**: If the intended effect on the server of multiple identical requests is the same as the effect for a single request.
 The PUT, DELETE and safe request methods are idempotent.